-In the starr which had existed for several months.
 In her new job Mrs. Hull will be responsible for news coverage of Greenbelt.
-Organizations and indi-viduals who are not satisfied with present coverage of their news, and persons who would like to try out as reporters should get in touch with Mrs. Hull at 46-B Crescent Road or phone 4703.
+Organizations and individuals who are not satisfied with present coverage of their news, and persons who would like to try out as reporters should get in touch with Mrs. Hull at 46-B Crescent Road or phone 4703.